graememcc/funkierJS/README.md

 I have recently reset this project, to enable me to review the API, smooth out inconsistencies, transition to a Browserify build and possibly remove functions with limited utility.
 As functions are reviewed, they will be uncommented and reinstated.

-Currently I am reworking the documentation generation system (on the documentation branch).
-This work will merge
-soon: work on the library proper will resume immediately after.